cSharpler2946/HSP-RPOSC-Redpitaya-Oszilloskop/vpnConfigs/README.md

 Config for VPN which **only** tunnels IPs in Range 10.13.13.0/24.
-Above configs config files include their configured IP in name.
+Above config files include their configured IP in their name.

 ## Install (Ubuntu/Mint):
 - `sudo apt install wireguard`